Patriots back at work, day after 5th player tested positive - WHIZ News

 The Panthers placed guard/center Tyler Larsen on the reserve/COVID-19 list five days after he played against Atlanta.

-AP Pro Football Writers Barry Wilner, Mark Long, Arnie Stapleton and Dennis Waszak Jr., Sports Writers Jimmy Golen, Mike Marot, Steve Reed, George Henry, David Ginsburg and freelancer Gethin Coolbaugh contributed to this report.
+AP Pro Football Writers Barry Wilner, Mark Long, Arnie Stapleton and Dennis Waszak Jr., Sports Writers Jimmy Golen, Mike Marot, Steve Reed, George Henry and David Ginsburg and freelancer Gethin Coolbaugh contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL